Charlotte Harbor Preserve State Park

 Charlotte Harbor Environmental Center (a non-profit corporation separate from the state park but operating in the state park) offers a visitor center with environmental education programs and guided interpretive hikes.
 They also offer six miles of hiking trail in their area of the park.

 Visitors can go just about everywhere that isn't posted as closed, however, there are no toilets and no drinking water outside the visitor center.
 Most of Charlotte Harbor Preserve State Park is a remote and primitive wilderness, so if you don't take enough water, a map and a compass or GPS device and you run into trouble, you may be in serious trouble.

 The visitor center is about 3 miles south of US Highway 41 in Punta Gorda.
-There are no fees involved and the park is officially open only from sunrise to sunset.
+There are no fees involved.
+Officially, the park is open only from sunrise to sunset.